dbetancurdev/WackoPicko/README.markdown

 [http://localhost:8080](http://localhost:8080).

 Note that Windows users might need some additional steps to do the port forwarding correctly.
-Google is your friend, use it well.
+Google and AI are your friends, use them well.

 ## Virtual Machine